 As soon as extra money enters your life, send it to your debt!
 Don’t let those dollars linger in your bank account.
 Not only will this prevent you from spending it on an impulse, it’ll keep you motivated.

 Ernie said, “Every time I sent another payment, no matter how big or small, it felt like a huge win for me.
 Most months I sent at least two payments to my student loan, and one month I had as many as six.
 That was awesome!”

 So far, his strategy is working.
 Ernie said, “I have about $1,400 left to pay off, and I’m on track to do it!
 A singular focus and a commitment on how to spend my extra money made all the difference in the world.”

 If, like Ernie, you’re more of the slow and steady type, maybe his strategy will work for you, too.
-And if you need help, drop into one of our free, online classes!
-They’re only 20 minutes long, and our teachers would be happy to answer your questions.
+And if you need help, drop into one of our free workshops!
+Our teachers would be happy to answer your questions.

 Learn more about how to make big budgeting wins with our Four Rules for Less Money Stress YouTube playlist.